logos-co/logos-core-poc/docs/specs.md

 - Typical invocation from CMake custom targets:
   - `logos-cpp-generator --metadata <path>/metadata.json --module-dir <path>/modules/build/modules`
 - Outputs for each dependency module: `<module>_api.h/.cpp`, plus umbrella `logos_sdk.h/.cpp`.
+- Always emits `core_manager_api.h/.cpp` and wires `CoreManager` into the umbrella even if the metadata does not list `core_manager`.
+The core manager plug‑in is built into the core process and therefore cannot be introspected via `QPluginLoader`; generating it unconditionally guarantees SDK consumers can manage the core (initialise, enumerate plug‑ins, load/unload, etc.) without hand‑written bindings.
 - Return types are mapped appropriately (e.g., `bool`, `int`, `double`, `float`, `QString`, `QStringList`, `QJsonArray`, or `QVariant`).

 CLI flags and behavior: